AKurtz87/Metro-Station-Platform-Management-with-Siemens-LOGO-PLC-and-Modbus-using-Python/README.md

 1. Start the Python script (`var4B.py`) to simulate train operations and publish platform statuses.
 2. Launch the Node.js WebSocket server and dashboard (`var4_socket_bridge.js`).
 3. Access the dashboard at `http://localhost:3000` to monitor platform statuses in real-time.

-## **Future Enhancements**
-- Extend simulation to include more platforms or dynamic schedules.
-- Integrate analytics for platform usage and train scheduling optimization.
-- Develop a mobile-friendly interface for real-time monitoring.

 This project demonstrates a modern approach to industrial automation, using Python to extend the capabilities of traditional PLC systems.
 By combining PLC hardware with external logic and visualization tools, the system achieves enhanced flexibility, scalability, and operational efficiency.